Emetron, 2 mg/ml 4 ml 5 pcs

 Interaction

-It does not interact with ethanol, temazepam, furosemide, tramadol and propofol.
+Does not interact with ethanol, temazepam, furosemide, tramadol and propofol.

 Overdose

-In cases of suspected overdose symptomatic therapy is indicated.
+In cases of suspected overdose, symptomatic therapy is indicated.
 A specific antidote is not known.

 ---|---|